novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 Around the time he was about to leave work that day, he received a call from Woo Sang-won, who had visited the second research institute after the first one.

-(Ceo, everything went well.
-We didn’t demand excessive royalties.)
+(CEO, everything went well.
+They didn’t demand excessive royalties.)

 “Does not demanding excessive royalties mean they might be considering researching MP3?”